Red Cross chief to urge Syria's Assad to help aid effort

-GENEVA The new head of the Red Cross will urge Syrian President Bashar al-Assad to improve humanitarian access to civilians in the war-torn country, the aid agency said on Monday as he arrived in Syria for a three-day visit.
+GENEVA The new head of the Red Cross will urge Syrian President Bashar al-Assad to improve humanitarian access to civilians in the war-torn country during a visit to Syria that begins on Monday, the aid agency said.

 Peter Maurer said he would also continue efforts to gain access for his agency to Syria's detention centres - which rights groups say hold tens of thousands of people rounded up during the 17-month-old conflict, including teenagers.